iamazadi/Porta.jl/docs/_posts/2021-09-04-spinors-and-the-clutching-construction.md

 - chapter 27, section 11, Cosmology

 ### Sir Roger Penrose
+Sir Roger Penrose is the prominent figure at the nexus of physics and geometry.
+He was born in 1931.
+He did his undergraduate studies in University College London.
+Then, he went to Cambridge University to do his graduate studies.
+He got his P.h.D. in algebraic geometry.
+But a certain question in cosmology regarding the expnsion of the universe motivated him to work on physics problems.

 ### Hopf fibration
 ### Paul Dirac
 ### The belt trick